Sirabaz/maybe_dnd/README.md

-# Well.
-These are my DS proijects from Skillfactory.
-DnD themed features coming soon
+# These are my DS projects from Skillfactory.
 From the [Skillfactory Data Science course](https://skillfactory.ru/data-scientist)

 ## Projects